 The Summer Enrichment Experience at Virginia Tech, or SEE VT, will provide residential enrichment for rural students from low-income communities.
 While most of these types of programs are tuition dependent, SEE VT comes at no cost to students and their families, Azano said.

 “I’m looking forward to providing rural middle-schoolers with an opportunity to explore Virginia Tech and gain academic and social experiences with peers, while also thinking about their rural identities and the sustainability of rural communities,” said Azano.

 Alongside Azano, graduate assistant Michelle Rasheed is coordinating a curriculum for SEE VT with two other doctoral students, Heather Wright in English education and Malle Schilling in engineering education.
-The students earned a university-wide grant through the Institute for Creative Arts and Technologies to develop interdisciplinary, place-based curriculum centered on the Food, Energy, Water Nexus.
+The students earned a university-wide grant through the Institute for Creativity, Arts, and Technology to develop interdisciplinary, place-based curriculum centered on the Food, Energy, Water Nexus.

 The course will provide opportunities for middle school students to explore intersections of the Food, Energy, Water Nexus while investigating specific issues impacting rural regions.
 Students will identify and work to solve real-world issues relevant to their rural communities through creativity, innovation, and partnerships with experts.

 The curriculum-building team is receiving support from Hannah Scherer, a faculty member in the Department of Agricultural, Leadership, and Community Education in the College of Agriculture and Life Sciences.